simonf7/tocc/README.md

 - I've taken the liberty of adding some simple mouse over colour changes to each form element.

-- A further development would be the addition of client side error checking, for example preventing submission of incorrectly formatted email addresses or required fields not being filled in.
+- A further development would be the addition of client side error checking and feedback - this also helps with accessibilty.
+For example preventing submission of incorrectly formatted email addresses or required fields not being filled in.
 As such I've not specified the min/max length of each field.